-With fintech startups piling into the regulatory technology space at a frenetic speed, FN polled 25 industry experts for the firms most likely to rise above the competition.
+Due to fintech startups piling into the regulatory technology space at a frenetic speed, the FN article polled 25 industry experts for the firms most likely to rise above the competition.

 Financial institutions’ ongoing battle to ready themselves for high volumes of regulatory change has prompted compliance costs to swell in recent years.
 In an effort to ease the burden, firms are pinning their hopes on powerful new regulatory-focused technologies.